DB03-biology/MDSimulation_PolymerChain/README.md

 $N$ represents the number of particles, $V$ represents the volume of the system and $\Delta V$ represents the volume of the shell at the distance $r$.

 ![](./rdf.png)

+_Fig 4.
+RDF or g(r) plotted for the particles in the system against the radial distance r._

 **Diffusion** is a process whereby a set of particles gets uniformly distributed throughout the system over time.
 It is caused by the molecular motion of the particles in a solvent and is a product of the Brownian motion of the particles.
 As suggested by the relationship between diffusion coefficient and MSD derived by Einstein, the simplest way to quantitate it in a computer simulation is via calculating the ensemble average of the mean squared displacement of the particles: